 Mid- Service Effect if disabled

 dle-

 ware

 RoutesMidUse Routes to manage URLs.
-Ro Routes and pylons.url won't work.
+Routes and pylons.url won't work.

 dle-

 ware

-Ses- HTTP sessions using Beaker, with flexible pylons.session won't work.
+Ses- HTTP sessions using Beaker, with flexible persistence pylons.session won't work.

-sion- persistence backends (disk, memached,
+sion- backends (disk, memached, database).

-Mid- database).
+Mid-

 dle-

 ware

-Er- Display interactive traceback if an exception Paste will catch exceptions and convert
+Er- Display interactive traceback if an exception occurs.
+In Paste will catch exceptions and convert them

-rorHan- occurs.
-In production mode, email the traceback them to Internal Server Error.
+rorHan- production mode, email the traceback to the site admin. to Internal Server Error.

-dler to the site admin.
+dler

-Status- If an HTTP error occurs, make a subrequest to If an HTTP error occurs, display a plain
+Status- If an HTTP error occurs, make a subrequest to display If an HTTP error occurs, display a plain white

-CodeRedidisplay a fancy styled HTML error page. white HTML page with the error
+CodeRed i-a fancy styled HTML error page.
+HTML page with the error message.

-rect message.
+rect

 Reg- Handles the special globals (pylons.request, The special globals won't work.
-There
+There are

-istry- etc). are other ways to access the objects
+istry- etc). other ways to access the objects without go-

-Man- without going through the special
+Man- ing through the special globals.

-ager globals.
+ager

-Static- Serve the static files in the application's public The static files won't be found.
+Static- Serve the static files in the application's public direc- The static files won't be found.
+Presumably

-URL- directory.
-Presumably you've configured Apache
+URL- tory. you've configured Apache to serve them di-

-Parser to serve them directly.
+Parser rectly.

-Cas- Call several sub-middlewares in order, and use No cascading through alternative apps.
+Cas- Call several sub-middlewares in order, and use the first No cascading through alternative apps.

-cade the first one that doesn't return "404 Not Found".
+cade one that doesn't return "404 Not Found".
+Used in con-

-Used in conjunction with StaticURLParser.
+junction with StaticURLParser.